gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 The final step was to convert the probabilities into presence-absence data, so they could be compared with the raw occurrence data.
-We transformed the probabilities into 0s and 1s by converting all values greater than zero to one.
-Although it might tend to overestimate species ranges, such a transformation is common is SDMs and can be accounted for during result validation with specific methods [@Fran10a].
-We also considered applying a threshold, which would be determined by sensitivity analysis.
+We transformed the probabilities into zeros and ones by converting all values greater than zero to one.
+Although it might tend to overestimate species ranges, such a transformation is common in SDMs and can be accounted for during result validation with specific methods [@Fran10a].
+We also considered applying a threshold determined by sensitivity analysis, but we haven't done it yet.
 In any case, converting into presence-absence data allowed easier calculation of the richness and beta diversity metric.